 United supporters witnessed a stunning impact from their marquee summer arrival, a bullish man-child who combined flawless technique with an insatiable desire to hassle and harry opposition defenders.

-Rooney netted his first goal with a crisp left-footed strike following Ruud van Nistelrooy’s through ball, before doubling his account with a drop of the shoulder and rifled right-foot strike from outside the Fenerbahce penalty area.
+Rooney netted his first goal with a crisp left-footed strike from a Ruud van Nistelrooy through ball, before doubling his account with a drop of the shoulder and rifled right-foot strike from outside the Fenerbahce penalty area.

-Rooney’s game undoubtedly evolved during his later years but his early seasons saw him become a whirlwind of fight and competitive edge, his will-to-win perfectly fitting a United side who had dominated the Premier League era and constantly strived for further success.
+Rooney’s game undoubtedly evolved during his later years but his early seasons saw him become a whirlwind of fight and competitive edge.
+His will-to-win perfectly fit a United side who had dominated the Premier League era and constantly strived for further success.

 Perhaps the most memorable demonstration of the edge on which Rooney played came in a home clash against Newcastle United during his debut season at Old Trafford.

 A frustrating afternoon saw the temperamental teenager cut a frustrated figure and he seemed to be heading for a substitution, the riled-up Rooney having been cautioned for a rash challenge on James Milner.

 Referee Neale Barry was the victim of the star’s pent-up aggression as he was berated for failing to penalise Alan Shearer’s robust approach, but Rooney’s rage soon turned to the dropping ball following Peter Ramage’s headed clearance.

 Without breaking stride Rooney unleashed a volley of maximum violence and venom, the ball rocketing past Shay Given to bring the scores level as United came from behind to seal victory.

 The version of Rooney who hurtled round Premier League pitches with a Hulk-like aggression subsided somewhat as he matured as a player, though his penchant for the spectacular failed to leave a forward who became just the second in the division’s history to reach 200 top-flight goals.